Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 My family of three went on a 10-day trip to Cancun during June 2023.
 We flew to Cancun and then did a roadtrip of the Yucatan Peninsula.
 We stayed in Cancun, Akumal, Uxmal, and Merida.
-Read on to learn about the 12 must have items you need for you trip to Cancun.
+Read on to learn about the 12 must have items you need on your Cancun packing list.

 View of the jungle, pool, and Uxmal from the top of the Uxmal Maya Resort